-respectively, where $D_j$, $D_{jj}$, $D_a$, and $D_{aa}$ are the diffusion coefficients, and the subscripts ${\rm RR}$ and ${\rm NRR}$ denote resonant and non-resonant relaxation, respectively.
-The unprimed $\gamma$ coefficients are independently drawn from a Gaussian distribution of unit variance, and
+respectively, where $D_j$, $D_{jj}$, $D_a$, and $D_{aa}$ are the diffusion coefficients, and the subscripts ${\rm RR}$ and ${\rm NRR}$ denote resonant and nonresonant relaxation, respectively.
+The unprimed $\gamma$ coefficients were independently drawn from a Gaussian distribution of unit variance, and

 accounting for the covariance between energy and angular momentum diffusion.
-We use an adaptive timestep for the evolution, viz.
+We used an adaptive timestep for the evolution:

 where $\mathrm{max}(D_{jj,RR}(j))$ is the maximum of $D_{jj,RR}$ at fixed energy.
-Gravitational wave emission is included, following \citet{peters1964}, but is negligible except for a small minority of stars (e.g. for 99\% of the star the semi-major axis changes by less than 1\% with semi-major axis diffusion artificially turned off).
-To speed up our calculations, we compute the diffusion coefficients for a predefined grid of semi-major axes and angular momenta.
+Gravitational wave emission was included, following \citet{peters1964}, but was negligible except for a small minority of stars (e.g., for 99\% of stars, the semimajor axis changes by less than 1\% with the semimajor axis diffusion artificially turned off).
+To speed up our calculations, we computed the diffusion coefficients for a predefined grid of semimajor axes and angular momenta.

-At each step, we linearly interpolate the resonant diffusion coefficients in $a$ and $j$.
-The non-resonant diffusion coefficients also depend on the S-star masses.
+At each step, we linearly interpolated the resonant diffusion coefficients in $a$ and $j$.
+The nonresonant diffusion coefficients also depend on the S-star masses.
 More precisely, they are a linear combination of integrals of the background distribution function, with mass-dependent coefficients.
-We linearly interpolate each integral term in $a$ and $j$ and combine them.
+We linearly interpolated each integral term in $a$ and $j$ and combined them.
 Our interpolation tables extend between $j=0.001$ and $j=0.999$ and between $a=7\times 10^{-4}$ pc and $0.5$ pc.
 These are the boundaries of our integration domain.

 The outer boundaries are purely reflective.
-The inner semi-major axis is purely absorptive.
+The inner semimajor axis is purely absorptive.

-At the inner $j$ boundary, stars can be disrupted if their pericenter falls below the \emph{stellar} tidal radius \citep{rees1988},
+At the inner $j$ boundary, stars can be disrupted if their pericenter falls below the stellar tidal radius \citep{rees1988},